Cultural Investment Portfolio

 - Coordinate a message campaign to your legislator, encouraging them to support the sciences, humanities, and arts in Massachusetts.

-How do you report your Advocacy?
+How do you confirm your Advocacy?

 Portfolio and Gateway Grantees

-Report your Advocacy as part of the online Final Report.
+Confirm your Advocacy as part of the online Final Report.
 You need to log in with the same user name and password that you used when you applied for your Projects grant.
 Choose “current programs and applications” and then scroll down to find “CIP Projects”.
 Click on “Final Report”.
 Do not submit the report until you have finished all of your final report requirements.

 - Find Your State Officials